 Additional photographs of the signal box are available in the SCRCA Location Summary for this structure.

-The signal box is open to the public for accompanied tours most Sunday's and at other times by prior arrangement, but see the 'important note' below.
-If a FoSCL volunteer is working in the signal box or on the station next time you visit Armathwaite, just ask if it is convenient to have a look round the signal box.
-To make arrangements to visit at a mutually convenient time, please use the 'Contact us' facility.
-In either case, there is no charge for admission but, if you would like to make a donation to help cover the cost of maintaining this historic structure, it will be gratefully received as repairing and re-painting the woodwork is a never-ending task.
+The signal box is open to the public for accompanied tours most Sunday's (usually 10:00 to 16:00) and access can also be arranged at other times with a few days notice via the 'Contact us' facility.
+In addition, if a FoSCL volunteer is working in the signal box or on the station when you visit Armathwaite, just ask if it is convenient to have a look round the signal box.
+There is no charge for admission but, if you would like to make a donation to help cover the cost of maintaining this historic structure, it will be gratefully received as repairing and re-painting the woodwork is a never-ending task.
+With regards physical access to the signal box, please see the 'important note' below.

 Facilities and access